benweier/blizzard.js/API.md

 - Mythic Keystone Leaderboard API
 - WoW Token API

-These APIs require a valid application access token which is obtained through the `.credentials()` method.
+These APIs require a valid application access token which is obtained through the `.credentials()` method, while an issued access token can be checked through the `.validate()` method.

 ### `.data.credentials()`